 Thank you Eva, you were such a lifesaver!
 I had never flown first class, so she showed me the perks, and I enjoyed three glasses of red wine.

 My next flight (from Dallas to Miami) was also late, but I was happy to have time to eat some Chili’s on the floor of the airport while waiting.
 After we all boarded, they announced that our pilots weren’t here yet, so that flight left late too.
 It didn’t bother me, because I didn’t have a flight til the next day at 10:45 am from Miami to Grenada.
 After arriving in Miami, Fl after 1:00am, I headed to baggage claims, where I would claim not just my first, but four checked bags.
 During my walk to baggage claims, I noticed the airport was empty, but massive with shops like Victoria Secret.
 I began to wonder how I am going to lug around four large suitcases.
 My buddy Eva told me I should download the AA (American Airlines) app, and it was so helpful.
 You can track your bags using this app.
 I walked up to multiple humans behind desks to see if any of them could help me with my bags.
 A kind nurse from Oklahoma City visited with me in baggage claims.
 We exchanged stories about our travels, and I told her I was new to all of this.
 After she got her checked bag, she handed me a brand new thermos, because I told her I was so thirsty.
 When she left, she told me “be kind to your nurses.”
 Water never tasted so good.
 I didn’t know how I was going to pull this off, and I literally didn’t know where to go.
 I did know that I wanted to find somewhere to check my bags back in so I didn’t have to mess with them.
 So I decided to pay $5 to rent a luggage cart.
 They were super tiny, and I had to stack my luggage on these carts.
 If I made any sudden movements, the suitcases would all fall and make loud, crashing noises.
 I had to go to the bathroom, but I didn’t want to leave my luggage.
 I couldn’t ignore my bladder.
 As I was using the facilities, I hear an overhead announcement about leaving luggage unguarded, and what could happen to your luggage if you left it alone.
 So, I rushed to my bags.
 I ended up walking to an empty American Airlines check in (everything is closed during the night time at airports, I guess).
 A lot of humans were camped out at a handicap service that is used during the day, and I felt hopeless so I settled down and had a seat with all 200 pounds of my luggage.
-I was so exhausted at the point, but didn’t think it was wise to fall asleep with all that luggage.
+I was so exhausted at this point, but didn’t think it was wise to fall asleep with all that luggage.
 At 5:00 am I headed to re-check my bags.
 Surely enough, all my luggage fell in the floor while I was pushing it, but this kind man helped me load up my tiny cart with my large luggage.
 I have never heard of an embargo, but apparently Grenada has an embargo from June-August 20th every year.
 As I was checking in, the customer service representative asked me if the Tulsa Service rep had told me about the embargo.
 After telling her that I didn’t even know what that is, she informed me of the rules and policies, but let me take my third bag, thank goodness!

 I wasn’t expecting a meal on this flight, but it was delicious, and I had more red wine.
 I was exhausted, but I still couldn’t sleep.
 So I watched Snatched, drank my wine, and asked the SGU resident assistant next to me so many questions.
 The airport in Grenada was much smaller than I expected.
 They had students show their acceptance letter and passport upon arrival.
 After that, I went to baggage claims and paid $11 for a cart.
 Going through customs, they had me show them my electronic form and that was it.
 Next, SGU had a taxi to take students to campus, which arrives at Charter Hall.
 From there, I got my dorm keys and met a nice man named Victor, who helped me lug my suitcases to my dorm at St. George’s Hall!
 It was a long two days, and I would have been lost without the people who helped me in those moments of frustration.
 After I made my bed, I slept for nearly 16 hours.
 It was an exhausting flight, but well worth it.
 The campus is beautiful and so is the island.
 There were many hiccups, but I believe that’s part of it.
 You never know how much an act of kindness will affect someone, but it definitely helped me through this challenging process.